Guided imagery

 Interactions with Other Treatments

 Can be combined with Cognitive Behavioral Therapy (CBT) to enhance correction of negative thought patterns.
-When used with medication, dosage adjustments of anti-anxiety drugs may be necessary, with monitoring every 2-4 weeks.
+When used with medication, dosage adjustments of anti-anxiety drugs may be necessary, with recommended monitoring every 2-4 weeks.

 If individuals cannot accept guided imagery due to personal differences, the following alternatives can be considered:

-• Mindfulness-Based Stress Reduction (MBSR): focuses on present-moment awareness rather than scene construction
+• Mindfulness-Based Stress Reduction (MBSR): Focuses on present-moment awareness rather than scene construction

-• Biofeedback therapy: uses instrument data to regulate physiological indicators
+• Biofeedback Therapy: Uses instrument data to regulate physiological indicators

 Selection of alternatives should be based on the patient's cognitive function, cultural background, and symptom type, with joint assessment by the treatment team recommended.